 When buying Chinese wheels, you usually get at least a 2-year warranty.
 Some Chinese manufacturers may offer a more extended warranty period.

-However, it’s not just about the length of the warranty but also about how the manufacturer will react to a possible complaint.
+However, it’s not just about the warranty length but also how the manufacturer will react to a possible complaint.

 I recommend reading the reviews of other customers.
-Remember that Chinese manufacturers sometimes still have problems with English, so you have to be patient and write in simple English.
+Remember that Chinese manufacturers sometimes still have problems with English, so you must be patient and write in simple English.

 A great benefit is if a brand offers a crash replacement policy, so if you crash with your wheelset, you get a discount on your next pair.